jwalareddy/cs5293sp20-project1/README.md

 Here, I give the input data as a text file.
 I used the nltk function to tokenize the text and the individual person names in the text file are stored in a list and redacted with the full unicode block character('\u2588').
 I used the concept of tagging to extract the words tagged as PERSON.

 def dates() :
 I used the CommonRegex funnction to parse the list of dates in the input file.
 In the input file that I gave in my program, I gave the date format in the Wikipedia format, which, for example is 18 January, 1996.
+Other than that, I also used a Regular Expression to validate a date format and also checked if it is running.
+It is successful.

 def genders() :
 I assumed the following gender list, with the given values in the list to be redacted in the input file.